jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 **What:** Tuples are immutable sequences — once created, their contents cannot be changed.

 **Why:** They’re ideal for fixed-size, heterogeneous data (e.g. coordinate pairs, function returns).
-Tuples support multiple assignment and “starred unpacking” for flexible splitting.
+Tuples support multiple assignment and ‘starred unpacking’ for flexible splitting.

 **Tuple immutability:**
 Once a tuple is created, you cannot change its contents: